5 Causes of Bubbling sensation in The Lower Abdomen: Doctor Explains.

-Food is probably is the most likely cause of bubbling sensation in your lower abdomen.
+Food is probably the most likely cause of the bubbling sensation in your lower abdomen.
 In addition, food can cause gas pain in healthy people if consumed in excess.

 Gas-producing foods can cause symptoms without food intolerance or any food-related diseases such as celiac disease and IBS.